vespertilian/dgraph-js-extras/README.md

 // If no node matched both skill 'Javascript' and level '10' a new node would be created.
-// We can await this direclty as it includes commit and txn postfix. await xUpsertCommitTxn(upsertFn, updates, dgraphClient);
+// We can await this direclty as it includes commit and txn postfix. const [uid] = await xUpsertCommitTxn(upsertFn, updates, dgraphClient);

+// It returns the uids of the found or created nodes.

-If you want it as part of a bigger transaction there is also a xUpsertObject function you could use.
+// If you want it as part of a bigger transaction there is also a xUpsertObject function you could use.
 ```

 Checkout all the functions in [API documentation](https://vespertilian.github.io/dgraph-js-extras/index.html)

 ## Contribute?